 This academy is taught in partnership with Colorado State University for certification.
 Upon successful completion, students will receive a certificate and are eligible to apply for continuing education credits from Colorado State University.
 Veterinary professionals may apply to receive CEUs from Colorado State University Veterinary Teaching Hospital.

-Do you need help with your training expenses?
 Reach out to your community for help – spread the word about our Sponsor an Officer program, and ask community members to designate their donations for your agency.